-Increased classroom support improves achievement Courses have been attended.
-Information has been cascaded to all staff.
-This has informed planning and lessons observed are good/outstanding Continued professional development in curriculum subjects has increased the understanding and support given in lessons their imaginations Opportunities for children to develop skills and understanding through TA support and guidance.
-Pupil conference report this to be both supportive and helpful social well-being will also be closely monitored and support put in place as needed.
-Improved attendance, behaviours and links with families Attendance is excellent.
-This has been checked by EWO.
-Parents are informed of new attendance initiatives.
-Asked for opinions through parent survey and given the opportunity to speak to teachers if there are any concerns Attendance of PP children is excellent.
+Increased classroom support improves achievement Continued professional development in curriculum subjects has increased the understanding and support given in lessons them opportunities to explore and use their imaginations Opportunities for children to develop skills and understanding through TA support and guidance.
+Pupil conference report this to be both supportive and helpful learning.
+Emotional and social well-being will also be closely monitored and support put in place as needed.
+On return to school, extra classroom support developed and enhanced skills across the curriculum.
+Improved attendance, behaviours and links with families Attendance of PP children is excellent.
 Parents are made aware of expectations through newsletter, website, parent consultations and parent surveys Parents are invited into school on a regular basis.
-Discussions take place, expectations are highlighted and targets are set
+Discussions take place, expectations are highlighted and targets are set All pupils returned to full time education after lockdown.